Concepts

 There is a lot happening here so let's break it down line by line:

-- Lines 1-9 are defining a regular dataset.
-Just note that this dataset has the schema that we desire to create via the pipeline.
+- First, a regular dataset schema is defined - this dataset has the schema that we desire to create via the pipeline.

 andTransaction

-datasets. - Notice the signature of the pipeline function in line 14 - it takes 2 arguments
+datasets.- Notice the signature of the pipeline function - it takes 2 arguments

 besides